 Why do plans include multiple treatment methods (medication, video therapy, & community)?

-Mike Russell, Founder: I started Monument to increase access to the methods that support my treatment journey, and took me a lot of time to discover.
+Mike Russell, Founder: It took me a long time to discover the methods that were crucial to my treatment journey.
+I started Monument to increase access to these treatments.
 I believe people should know about the medication that might have saved my life.
-They should understand that developing coping skills with a therapist can transform their experience.
-They should know they don’t have to go it alone.
+They should understand that developing coping skills with a therapist can transform their recovery experience.
+They should know they don’t have to do it alone.
 Both research and the advice of our medical experts support that a combination of medication, therapy, and community can help people change their drinking.

 Dr. Abe Malkin, MD, MBA: Recovery can be a long and challenging journey which requires multiple modalities and sources of support to maintain sobriety.
 Generally no single aspect of care is entirely effective on its own, but requires these elements to work in tandem.

-Laura Diamond, LMHC, EdM, MA: This comprehensive dynamic treatment model validates and empowers patients, and gives them the autonomy to make their own healthy and productive decisions with their treatment teams.
+Laura Diamond, LMHC, EdM, MA: This comprehensive dynamic treatment model validates and empowers patients, and gives them the autonomy to make their own healthy and productive decisions with their Care Teams.
 It also helps them gain the tools to lead productive and fulfilling lives.
 This approach ensures that no part of an individual goes unseen.